Leadwerks/Documentation/mousetools.md

 You can select multiple objects, or deselect one object at a time, by holding the **Control key** when clicking to select.

 You can draw a selection area by clicking and holding the **left mouse button** and dragging the mouse.
+A transparent rectangle will appear.
+When you release the mouse, all objects that intersect the bounds you drew will be selected.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/selectiontool.gif?raw=true)